David Ferrie: Allegations regarding a relationship between Ferrie and Oswald

 In an initial interview with the House Select Committee on Assassinations in 1978, Banister's long-time friend and secretary, Delphine Roberts, stated that she had never seen Oswald; however, in a subsequent interview she stated that she had seen Oswald in Banister's office several times.
 According to Roberts, the first time she saw Oswald in Banister's office was when he interviewed for a job in the summer of 1963 and on another occasion he brought his wife, Marina, with him.
 Reporter Earl Golz wrote that Roberts said Oswald had interviewed for the position of "undercover agent" and that he and Ferrie - who she said was "detective agent" for Banister - had together attended an anti-Castro training camp for rifle practice.
 The HSCA investigated Roberts's claims and said that "because of contradictions in Roberts' statements to the committee and lack of independent corroboration of many of her statements, the reliability of her statements could not be determined."

 In 1979, the HSCA stated in its Final Report that Oswald – who had been living in New Orleans in the summer of 1963 – had established contact with anti-Castro Cubans and "apparently" with American anti-Castro activist Ferrie.
-The Committee also found "credible and significant" the testimony of six witnesses who placed Oswald and Ferrie in Clinton, Louisiana, in September 1963.
+The committee also found "credible and significant" the testimony of six witnesses who placed Oswald and Ferrie together in Clinton, Louisiana, in September 1963.
 In 1979, the House Select Committee on Assassinations stated that available records "lent substantial credence to the possibility that Oswald and [David] Ferrie had been involved in the same [Civil Air Patrol] unit during the same period of time."
 Committee investigators found six witnesses who said that Oswald had been present at Civil Air Patrol meetings headed by Ferrie.